MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/oid-wwan-register-params.md

 OID_WWAN_REGISTER_PARAMS sets or returns an MB device's 5G-specific registration parameters.

 Before turning on the device radio, the host typically sends an OID_WWAN_REGISTER_PARAMS set request to configure the device with the desired registration parameters.
-These registration parameters include information such as a default PDU session hint.

-For set requests, this OID's payload contains a [**WWAN_REGISTRATION_PARAMS_INFO**](/windows-hardware/drivers/ddi/wwan/ns-wwan-wwan_registration_params_info) structure that specifies the new SAR configuration for the modem.
-The parameters set in this structure, if accepted by the device, shall be used by the device during 5G registration requests.
+This OID's payload contains a [**WWAN_REGISTRATION_PARAMS_INFO**](/windows-hardware/drivers/ddi/wwan/ns-wwan-wwan_registration_params_info) structure that specifies the registration parameters, such as a default PDU session hint.
+If the device accepts these parameters, it will use them during 5G registration requests.

-The host may send this set command at any time.
-Upon receiving the command, the device shall compare the new parameters to any parameters it previously used for 5G registration.
-If there are differences, the device shall use the newly received parameters for the next 5G registration.
+The host may send an OID_WWAN_REGISTER_PARAMS set request at any time.
+When the device receives this request, it must compare the new parameters to any parameters it previously used for 5G registration.
+If there are differences, the device should use the newly received parameters for the next 5G registration.
 The host can also use the **ReRegisterIfNeeded** parameter to force immediate 5G re-registration.

-The host may use this OID to query the registration parameters currently used by an MB device for 5G registration.
-Unsolicited notifications are not valid.
+The host may use this OID to query the registration parameters that an MB device is currently using for 5G registration.

 ## Remarks